What is Delayed Drowning?

 Swim Lessons

-As previously stated, children are always the most at risk for a near drowning incident.
-The best way to prevent a life or death drowning event is to enroll kids in swimming lessons as early as possible, usually between the ages of 3 and 5.
+As previously stated, children are always the most at risk for a near-drowning incident.
+The best way to prevent a life-or-death drowning event is to enroll kids in swimming lessons as early as possible, usually between the ages of 3 and 5.
 This will give them the confidence and skills to save their own lives in situations where lifeguards or adults aren’t being watchful enough.

 Monitor Children in the Water at All Times